codedx/codepulse/readme.md

 **codepulse/** Contains the web app source.

-**distrib/** Contains files that are used to package up the entirity of Code Pulse into a native app, using [node-webkit](https://github.com/rogerwang/node-webkit) in place of a browser, and [jetty](http://www.eclipse.org/jetty/) to run the server. *Note: many of the necessary files are not included in this repository, and must be added manually. instructions for this are 'TODO'.
-If possible, there might eventually be a script to take care of that for you.*
+**distrib/** Contains files that are used to package up the entirity of Code Pulse into a native app, using [node-webkit](https://github.com/rogerwang/node-webkit) in place of a browser, and [jetty](http://www.eclipse.org/jetty/) to run the server.
+All third party dependencies are downloaded automatically within SBT at package time.

 **project/** Contains the SBT build definition.